decentra-co-in/wildbird-token/README.md

 The motive of this token is, empowering Refugees and Transgenders in the world.
 Refugees and Transgenders can contact us with proper documentation, for free tokens.
 Sell tokens later at https://waves.exchange for market fair price.

 **ICO**: Buy WildBird Tokens now directly at https://waves.exchange.
 This initial funding will be helpful to us, to expand our reach.
 Initial WildBird token price is 0.007USD (0.001 WAVES) per token.
 You can buy directly at waves.exchange.
+Details here... https://cryptochain.substack.com/p/wildbird-token-ico-and-airdrop

 **AIRDROP**: Share following message in your social media accounts.
 Send screenshots with your WAVES wallet address and receive 1,000 Free WildBird Tokens.
 (Equals $7)